Merkel plays down chances of breakthrough in EU migration talks

 “I have always believed in the common destiny of the CDU and CSU,” he told Spiegel magazine.
 “But it is unclear at the moment if a common path for action and positions can be found.”

-To stave off any coalition crisis, Merkel is pushing other EU leaders towards more measures to stem immigration to the bloc and restrict movement of those migrants who make it in.
+To stave off any coalition crisis, Merkel is pushing other EU leaders toward more measures to stem immigration to the bloc and restrict movement of those migrants who make it there.

+United Nations refugee agency chief Filippo Grandi on Friday urged them to “find a new and united approach” to migration and asylum, saying it was achievable.

-Bulgaria said separately on Friday it would argue at the weekend talks that the EU’s external borders be shut completely to migrants and centers for war refugees set up outside its territory.
+But Bulgaria said it would argue at the weekend talks for the EU’s external borders to be shut completely to migrants and centers for war refugees set up outside its territory.

 Italy has taken in 650,000 boat migrants in the last five years, and objects to suggestions that asylum seekers should be returned to the EU country they first registered in.

-Merkel, whose open-door approach has resulted in the arrival of more than 1.6 million migrants in Germany since 2014, will also discuss the issue with Spain’s new Prime Minister, Pedro Sanchez, on Tuesday in Berlin.
+Merkel, whose approach has resulted in the arrival of more than 1.6 million migrants in Germany since 2014, will also discuss the issue with Spain’s new Prime Minister, Pedro Sanchez, on Tuesday in Berlin.

-Additional reporting by Holger Hansen and Joseph Nasr in Berlin and Gabriela Baczynska in Brussels; Writing by Thomas Escritt and Madeline Chambers; Editing by Andrew Roche
+Additional reporting by Holger Hansen and Joseph Nasr in Berlin and Gabriela Baczynska in Brussels; Writing by Thomas Escritt and Madeline Chambers; Editing by Andrew Roche and Catherine Evans